How will the CDC Foundation use my gift?

 How can I make a gift through the Combined Federal Campaign?

 Contributions from CDC employees and other federal employees through the Combined Federal Campaign (CFC) provide important unrestricted operating funds that help the CDC Foundation support critical CDC programs.
-The CDC Foundation is included in the CFC listing of national charities as the National Foundation for the Centers for Disease Control and Prevention, Inc. number 10141.
+The CDC Foundation is included in the CFC listing of national charities, number 10141.

 Please note that due to recent changes in CFC reporting procedures, the CDC Foundation no longer automatically receives the names of individuals who contribute through the CFC.
 If you would like us to acknowledge your gift in our annual donor reports, please be sure to complete the "recognition options" box on your CFC pledge form to give the CFC permission to release your name and address to the CDC Foundation.